murraygoodwin/Beanio/README.md

 - swipe down to refresh
 - get directions to each venue
 - view additional metadata for each listing, including Reviews, Photos and Open/Closed status

+I recently refactored ARTISAN around MVVM and I intend to style the tableView a bit more than it is currently in the coming weeks.

 I have included data for latitude and longitude in the listings objects within this demo to allow for that functionality to be extended.